 More cruise lines are finalizing plans to also sail to Cuba, so expect changes in the next few months.
 I expect that all ships will offer similar itineraries and circumnavigate the island.

 Havana is Cuba's capital and largest city, with over 2.1 million residents.
 It is the largest city in the Caribbean in both size and number of residents.
 In addition, Havana has over a million international visitors each year, and this number will grow now that it is easier for US citizens to travel there.

 Havana is on Cuba's northern coast and was founded in 1519.
-Like Santiago de Cuba and Trinidad, Havana was one of the original seven cities founded by the Spanish on Cuba, and its location made it ideal for exploring and conquering the nearby North American continent.
+Like Santiago de Cuba and Trinidad, Havana was one of the original seven cities founded by the Spanish in Cuba, and its location made it ideal for exploring and conquering the nearby North American continent.

 Cruise ships dock right in the Havana's historic center, which was designated a UNESCO World Heritage Site in 1982.
 The downtown area features wide avenues, green parks, colonial buildings, and (of course) classic cars that make old car aficionados mouths' water.
 The old town area features narrow pedestrian streets, large squares, and many more colonial buildings.
-The old town area is much better preserved (at least on the outside) than I expected.
-Havana also has a scenic malecon along the harbor that is perfect for strolling.
+The old town area is much better preserved (at least on the outside) than expected.
+Havana also has a scenic Malecon along the harbor that is perfect for strolling.
 History buffs will appreciate the ancient forts, churches, and even the remains of an old aqueduct.
 It's not surprising that in a city with a 500-year history, the architecture is diverse and includes a little of every style.